EmmanuelChristianos/EmmanuelChristianos.github.io/docs/blog/networking.md

 For STP specifically, you will also have a ground wire, commonly referred to as a drain wire which ensures to electrical current gets into the copper core.
 The reason STP has this and UTP doesn’t is because the shielding commonly used in STP is a metal foil which can conduct electricity.

-Ethernet Cables are TP cables and there are industry standard on how you arrange the 8 individual wires that are in the ethernet cable into the connector that will inevitable be plugged into your devices.
+Ethernet Cables are TP cables and there are industry standard on how you arrange the 8 individual wires that are in the Ethernet cable into the connector that will inevitable be plugged into your devices.
 The two standard are T-568A and T-568B.
-The cables inside the ethernet cables are coloured and some stripped.
+The cables inside the Ethernet cables are colored and some stripped.
 On the connector you will have letters which tell you which cable goes into which slot in the connector.
-Upper case letter means it is solid colour cable with a colour that starts with the letter given e.g. G, is solid green cable.
+Upper case letter means it is solid color cable with a color that starts with the letter given e.g. G, is solid green cable.
 BR is solid brown cable.
-A lower case letter means a white cable with coloured stripes, e.g. br is a white cable with brown stripes, b is a white cable with blue stripes.
+A lower case letter means a white cable with colored stripes, e.g. br is a white cable with brown stripes, b is a white cable with blue stripes.

 ###### Coaxial Cable
 {: .fs-4}

 Coaxial cables are used for cable services.
 This includes Cable TV and Cable Internet.
 The coaxial cable itself is build from (Starting from the most inner layer working out):
-1. Centre Conductor
+1. Center Conductor
 2. Dielectric Shield
 3. Foil Shield
 4. Braided Shield
 5. Outer Jacket.

-The centre conductor is what carries the actual information transmitted, it is immediately covered by a Dielectric shield which is a plastic insulation that makes sure that no conductivity from the wire leaks out.
+The center conductor is what carries the actual information transmitted, it is immediately covered by a Dielectric shield which is a plastic insulation that makes sure that no conductivity from the wire leaks out.
 On top of the plastic insulation there is a foil shield and a braided shield which is meant for protection against interference.

 There are two types of coaxial cable:

 1. RG-6
 2. RG-59

 RG stands for ‘Radio Grade’.
-RG-6 is generally what will be used for your cable tv.
+RG-6 is generally what will be used for your cable TV.
 It is more suitable than RG-59 to carry data over longer distances with a higher bandwidth.
 A big contributor to this increased performance is due to its larger core.
 The RG-59 is used for shorter distances to perform tasks like analogue video or CCTV.

 Coaxial Cable also has Multiple Channels which is often referred to as ‘Broadband’ in comparison to base band which either uses the whole bandwidth of the cable for data transfer or nothing.
 Broadband can split the usage of the cable into different frequencies which can send different amounts of data at different times.
-For Cable internet access over cable tv lines, the digital data is shifted to another frequency as to no interfere with the analogue tv signals.
+For Cable Internet access over cable TV lines, the digital data is shifted to another frequency as to no interfere with the analogue TV signals.

-###### Optical Fibre
+###### Optical Fiber
 {: .fs-4}

-Optic fibre is a very thin and flexible cable that carries light signals.
+Optic fiber is a very thin and flexible cable that carries light signals.
 Each pulse of light represents a ‘computer bit’ of information.
 They are generally made from thin plastic or glass.
 The light pulses bounce off the walls of the glass until they reach their destination.
 They allows information to travel a very long distances with very little attenuation.

-> > The attenuation is a telecommunication word which refers to reduction within signal strength.
+> The attenuation is a telecommunication word which refers to reduction within signal strength.
 This can occur while transmitting signals over lengthy distances.
 It can be calculated in dB (decibels) in terms of voltage.
 The function of this is quite opposite to amplification when a signal is transmitted from one place to another place.
 Once the signal attenuation is extremely high, and then it turns into incoherent.
 So, most of the networks use repeaters for increasing the signal strength at normal intervals.
+><br>
 >
 > -- <cite>https://www.elprocus.com/attenuation-in-optical-fibre-types-and-its-causes/ </cite>
+{: .float-right}

-This means Optic fibre requires much fewer repeaters to travel long distances.
+This means Optic fiber requires much fewer repeaters to travel long distances.
 This characteristic is why it is the ‘go to’ method for physically connecting countries with trans-ocean communication links.

-Optic Fibre is considered a Converged Services which simply means that it can hold many different types of data in a single cable such as:
+Optic Fiber is considered a Converged Services which simply means that it can hold many different types of data in a single cable such as:

 1. Voice
 2. Video